 Please follow these steps:

 We have access to major e-book databases (ProQuest eLibrary and EBSCO eBooks), both of which can be viewed (read) online and offline.
-However, in order to read an eBook offline or download it from either eLibrary or EBSCO you should follow the steps below and install software on your PC, tablet/iPad, or smart phone:
+However, in order to read an eBook offline or download it from either eLibrary or EBSCO please follow the steps below and install software on your PC, tablet/iPad, or smart phone:

-You can access electronic books while inside or outside the university; just make sure you login with the same username and password as your Blackboard and click on “Read Online” or “FullText PDF”.
+You can access electronic books while inside or outside the university.
+Just make sure you login with the same username and password as your Blackboard and click on “Read Online” or “FullText PDF”.